jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 $$
 x_{i}
 $$
-represents the pixel value i for the first hidden layer or the output from the previous layer.
+represents the output from the previous layer or the pixel value i for the first hidden layer.
 These equation looks intimidating.
 But let us go through one example to illustrate how simple it is.
-For example, with weight (0.3, 0.2, 0.4, 0.3), bias (-0.8) and a grayscale image with just 4 pixels (0.1, 0.3, 0.2, 0.1), the output of the first node circled in red above will be:
+For example, with weight W  (0.3, 0.2, 0.4, 0.3), bias b (-0.8) and a grayscale image with just 4 pixels (0.1, 0.3, 0.2, 0.1), the output of the first node circled in red above will be:

 $$
 z_j =  0.3*0.1 + 0.2*0.3 + 0.4*0.2 + 0.3*0.1  - 0.8 = -0.6